Gavin-rice/Cifar10-Image-classifier/README.md

 ## Installation and running tips

-My environment is configured using miniconda and I used Python 3.9 in my virtual environment To run properly you should consider running this in a conda or miniconda environment.
+My environment is configured using miniconda and I used Python 3.9 in my virtual environment.
+To run properly you should consider running this in a conda or miniconda environment.

 ```bash